XLGantt(Excel Gantt) provides a feature to import a schedule file which is created in Microsoft Excel or XLGantt.

 When the import has been completed, "Schedule update has been completed" is displayed on the last line.

-2. Import common Excel file.
+2. Import common Excel files.

 1) Choose a file type to import